 Research Topic: Variability in trophic signatures of zooplankton and food web dynamics within Seychelles waters

 Seychelles depends highly on fish, as their main source of protein, and planktons (small microorganisms in the water) happen to play a vital role in fish diet.
-However, the effect of climate change threaten the plankton communities.
-In order to ensure good fish quality for consumption the Seychelles Fisheries Authority (SFA) needs to observe how climate change is having an effect on the marine ecosystem and in turn, influence the management plan for sustainable fisheries.
+However, the effect of climate change threatens the plankton communities.
+In order to ensure good fish quality for consumption the Seychelles Fishing Authority (SFA) needs to observe how climate change is having an effect on the marine ecosystem and in turn, influence the management plan for sustainable fisheries.

-Sheena Talma from the Ministry of Environment, Energy and Climate Change.
+Researcher: Sheena Talma from the Ministry of Environment, Energy and Climate Change.

 Research topic: Spatio-temporal abundance and distribution of ichthyoplankton with the Seychelles waters.